 Competencies are usually mapped into HDM software to fulfill spots in specific areas or reallocate professionals.
 Understand how to exemplify the skill gaps in your system.
 Use assessments, tests and feedback to create indicators that demonstrate the relationship between gaps and the company’s strategies.

 Create strategies that are capable of detailing whether gaps in technological know-how or in management issues.
 Then, assign leadership that complements these gaps in moments of action.

 By doing this, with the help and support of leadership, the employees are motivated to trust in the impact that their actions have on the business.
 Making sure that benefits and risks are well-mapped and understood.

 Competency strategies must have a journey, defining their implementation and management with the goal of meeting the strategic needs of the business.
 The journey should also take into account the current culture and available technologies to guide the modeling of future competencies.

 Initially, managers must evaluate and certify that the employees’ database is detailed, consistent and coherent.
 Through a systematic and automated structure, the people development cycle allows the visualization of an individual competency evolution.
 This way it groups organizational principles, values and practices.

 Organizations are unlikely to succeed without creating a journey that clearly contains the investments needed to build competency initiatives, including adequate budgeting information, alignment between competencies and business goals and usage of technologies.

 It is important that essential competencies provide companies with a framework in which they can identify their key strengths and, on top of this, develop strategies.

-The identification and evaluation of key competencies should be done with the highest possible accuracy and reliability, so that investments in non-essential areas do not create gaps in the operation’s essential competencies.
+The identification and evaluation of key competencies should be done with the highest possible accuracy and reliability, so that investments in non-essential areas do not create gaps in the operation’s essential competency model.